 Amanda Coe lives in London with her husband and two children.
 She has an English MA from Oxford University and is a screenwriting associate of the National Film and Television School.
 She has written extensively for television: her credits include creating the award-winning Channel 4 series 'As If' and most recently writing the feature 'Margot' for BBC4.
 Her adaptation of John Braine's 'Room At The Top' was screened by the BBC in 2011.
 WHAT THEY DO IN THE DARK, her second novel, was published in 2011 by Virago and Norton, followed by GETTING COLDER in November 2014.

-Amanda's new novel, EVERYTHING YOU DO IS WRONG, will be published by Fleet - the new literary imprint of Little, Brown - in October 2017.
+Amanda's latest novel, EVERYTHING YOU DO IS WRONG, was published by Fleet - the new literary imprint of Little, Brown - in October 2017.

-For Film and TV rights please contact Cathy King at Independent: email@example.com
+For Film and TV rights please contact Cathy King at 42: firstname.lastname@example.org

 'Crisply plotted and filled with pleasurably sharp observations.
 Coe turns a winning phrase... [her] new novel succeeds with style' Guardian